Assessing the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 Brochures and Flyers

-CFRF has produced brochures explaining how warming waters and ocean acidification impact fisheries, regional vulnerabilities, and the implications of the project results.
+CFRF has produced brochures explaining vulnerabilities and the implications of the project results.
 Click below to view them!